Cosmological Evolution, Analytical Parametrization, and Dynamical Stability of a Bouncing Universe in Non-Minimal Kinetic Coupling Gravity: Foundation of non-minimal kinetic coupling

 where $a(t)$ is scale factor, and $k=0,+1,-1$ implies the flat, close and open universe, respectively.
 The matter energy-momentum tensor of a perfect fluid is $T^\mu_\nu=$ diag($-\rho,p,p,p)$.
 In that case, the standard equations of Friedmann are as

-where $\kappa^2 = 8 \pi G$, and $H = \dot{a} / a$ is the Hubble parameter in which $a$ is the scale factor.
-We are going to start with the following action \cite{Granda-2010a, Granda-2010b, Granda-2010c}, so that one has an interaction between the scalar field, $\phi$, with Ricci scalar, $R$, and Ricci tensor, $R_{\mu \nu}$,
+where $\kappa^2 = 8 \pi G$, and $H = \dot{a} / a$ is the Hubble parameter.
+We are going to start with the following action \cite{Granda-2010a, Granda-2010b, Granda-2010c, Granda-2011}, so that one has an interaction between the inflaton scalar field, $\phi$, with Ricci scalar, $R$, and Ricci tensor, $R_{\mu \nu}$,

 where $\xi$ and $\eta$ are the coupling constants of dimensionless, $F(\phi)$ and $V(\phi)$ are an arbitrary functions of the scalar field and the system potential, respectively.
+We note that the inflaton field is an auxiliary scalar field that causes cosmic inflation in the early universe.

 Thus, by taking variation of action (\ref{action}) with respect to the metric, yields

 where $T_{\mu\nu}^{\phi}$, $T_{\mu\nu}^{\xi}$ and $T_{\mu\nu}^{\eta}$ are the usual energy-momentum tensor for scalar field, $\phi$, the minimally coupled terms, $\xi$ and $\eta$, respectively.
 The aforesaid energy-momentum tensors are written in the following form